 On the north side of Plastira bay in Paros, you can find the beach of Kolimbithres, with a unique look of particular interest.
 The coast got its name from the boiler-like hollows that resemble swimming pools and are located between the granite rocks.
 When granite rocks were found on the surface, the effect of disintegration, wind erosion, and wave erosion created cushion-shaped and elliptical shapes.

 Kolymbithres consists of three small beaches of incomparable beauty with rocks that look like sculptures and stunning views of Naoussa.
-It is one of the most beautiful beaches of Paros and is fully organized with sunbeds and umbrellas.
+It is one of the most beautiful beaches in Paros and is fully organized with sunbeds and umbrellas.
 The popularity of the beach has not affected its raw beauty and authentic character.
-Kolymbithres’ waters are cool and crystal clear, while its unmatched setting creates the backdrop to all of your holiday photos.
+Kolymbithres’ waters are cool and crystal clear, while its unmatched setting creates the backdrop to all of your holiday photos that depict the beaches in Greece.

 At the southern tip of Laconia, between the Peloponnese and Kythira, is a small island that is the tropical paradise of Greece.
 Elafonisos, as it is called, is the number one destination for camping in the summer.
 A paradise on earth or the emerald of the Mediterranean as some call it.
 Turquoise waters, fine off-white sand, and endless blue in a landscape that fascinates and makes you admire it, even if it is only through photos.

 Elafonisos owes its name to the abundance of red deer that existed in the area.
 The region is famous for its exotic beaches with turquoise waters and white sand, a landscape reminiscent of the Caribbean.
-The most beautiful beach of the island, which is one of the most beautiful beaches of the Mediterranean, is the emblematic Simos.
+The most beautiful sandy beach on the island, which is one of the most beautiful beaches in the Mediterranean, is the emblematic Simos.

 Canal D' Amour Beach